onc-healthit/inferno-community/resources/terminology/readme.md

 The UMLS tool can also be manually executed.

+*Note: This step can take a while to finish*

 ### Loading the subset

 Inferno loads the UMLS subset into a SQLite database for executing the queries which support creating the terminology validators.